When are Blizzard trips?

 What are Color Levels?

 On your first Blizzard trip, we’ll evaluate your skiing or snowboarding skills, from beginner to expert.
 Members in 4th -12th grades will be classified into a Color Level (skill level).
 From then on, you attend lessons based on your Color Level.
-Every lesson will help you learn specific skills to master at your current Color Level, building a strong foundation for you to have even more fun skiing or snowboarding!
+Every lesson will help you learn specific skills at your current Color Level, building a strong foundation for you to have even more fun skiing or snowboarding!
+As soon as you’ve mastered those skills, you can test to pass to the next Color Level!

 Can my child bring a guest?